WilliamBenEmbarek/embar.io/resume.md

 **Security Specialist - WithSecure :**
 *2022-Present*

-Security consultant responsible for performing and delivering a wide varity of applicaiton security assessments for clients in various industries; such as Application Security, Network Security, Red Teaming exercises.
-For application security assessed applications included, but were not limited to websites, mobile applications, desktop applications, IBM z/OS CICS applications and code reviews.
-Also participated in the Sales process in the form of project scoping.
-As well as lead intiative for participation in marketing oppertunities with the Danish Cyber Security community and university outreach.
+Security consultant responsible for performing and delivering a wide variety of application security assessments for clients in various industries, including Application Security, Network Security, and Red Teaming Exercises.
+For application security, I conducted assessments on websites, mobile applications, desktop applications, IBM z/OS CICS applications, and code reviews.
+I also participated in the sales process by scoping projects and led initiatives for participating in marketing opportunities with the danish cyber security community and university outreach.
+As well as was responsible for mentoring new employees while my manager was on paternity leave.

 **Student Application Security Engineer - Tradeshift :**
 *2020-2022*